No items found.

 Storage

-Back-up storage is a must-have for any video editor.
+Back-up storage is essential for any video editor.
 In addition to files saved on your computer and in the cloud, you should invest in a robust external hard drive.
-SSDs (Solid State Drives) tend to be faster and smaller.
-But they also come with a bigger price tag.
+SSDs (Solid-State Drives) tend to be faster and smaller but have a higher price tag.
 HDDs are a more budget-friendly option.

 Recommendations: